Chairs & Professorships

 Professor Sullivan was Dean of the School of Law at Washington and Lee University from 1994 to 1999 and Vice-President of the University in 1998-99.
 He was also a long-time litigation partner at Jenner & Block (1981-94, 2001-09), where he focused on appellate practice.

-Professor Sullivan has been the Arthur Cox Visiting Research Fellow and Visiting Professor at Trinity College Dublin (2013), the Fulbright Canada Visiting Research Chair in Legal Studies at the University of Alberta (2011), an academic visitor at the Woodrow Wilson School (2011), a visiting fellow of the University of London (Queen Mary College) (2001), and a Fulbright professor at the University of Warsaw (2000-01).
+Professor Sullivan has been a Visiting Professor at the University of Bayreuth (2017), the inaugural Arthur Cox Visiting Research Fellow and Visiting Professor at Trinity College Dublin (2013), the Fulbright Canada Visiting Research Chair in Legal Studies at the University of Alberta (2011), an academic visitor at the Woodrow Wilson School (2011), a visiting fellow of the University of London (Queen Mary College) (2001), and a Fulbright professor at the University of Warsaw (2000-01).
 From 2005 to 2009, he was Senior Lecturer at the Harris Graduate School of Public Policy Studies at the University of Chicago.
-He has also lectured frequently at the University of Warsaw and at Trinity College Dublin, among other places.
+He has also lectured frequently at Bocconi University (Milan), the University of Warsaw, and Trinity College Dublin, among other places.

+Professor Sullivan is a Life Trustee of Catholic Theological Union and previously served as Chair of the Academic Affairs Committee of the Board of Trustees.
 Upon his retirement from the deanship at Washington and Lee, the faculty created the “Barry Sullivan Award for Excellence in Constitutional Law,” which is awarded annually to the student with the highest standing in constitutional law courses.
-In 2010, Professor Sullivan was named a “Legal Legend” by the Chicago Lawyer Chapter of the American Constitution Society.
+Professor Sullivan received the Progressives in the Profession Award from the Black Law Students Association of the DePaul University College of Law in 2006 and was named a “Legal Legend” by the Chicago Lawyer Chapter of the American Constitution Society in 2010.